chef/chef-web-docs/chef_master/source/cookbook_repo.rst

 .. code-block:: bash

-   $ knife cookbook site install COOKBOOK_NAME
+   $ knife supermarket install COOKBOOK_NAME

 where ``COOKBOOK_NAME`` is the name of a cookbook on `Chef Supermarket <https://supermarket.chef.io/>`__.
 This will start a process that: